Novel Magnetic Chiral Structures and Unusual Temperature Hysteresis in the Metallic Helimagnet MnP: Introduction

-Manganese phosphide MnP has been investigated by a lot of researchers from 1960's because it exhibits interesting magnetic properties such as the in-field multistep phase transition~\cite{Huber1964, Forsyth1966, Felcher1966, komatsubara1974, Obara1980, Moon1982}, the Lifshits critical behavior \cite{becerra1980, shapira1981, Yoshizawa1985, Bindilatti1989, becerra2000, Zieba2000} and the magnetocaloric effect \cite{Reis2008}.
-The crystal structure is orthorhombic with the space group $Pbnm$.
-The easy axis of the magnetization is the c-axis, whereas the b- and a-axes are the intermediate- and hard-magnetization directions, respectively.
-In zero external field, totally three phase transitions have been reported to date.
-Reported phase transitions and corresponding magnetic structures may be summarized as follows.
-First, the para-ferromagnetic phase transition takes place at $\Tc= 292$ K, below which the Mn-spins are aligned parallel to the c-axis~\cite{Huber1964,Felcher1966}.
-Immediately below $T_{\rm C}$, Becerra recently reported an additional transition at $T^{\ast} = 282$ K, suggesting that spins are slightly reoriented toward the b-axis below $T^{\ast}$~\cite{becerra2000a}.
-At the lower temperature $\TN = 47$~K, a further transition into a double spiral-type helical structure was reported~\cite{Felcher1966,Forsyth1966,Obara1980}.
-In this helimagnetic state, the spins rotate in the bc-plane (helical plane) with the propagation vector is ${\bm Q} = (\delta,0,0)$ normal to the helical plane.
-The ordered moment is about 1.3 $\mb$/Mn-atom~\cite{Huber1964,Obara1980}.
-In summary, MnP has four phases in zero field: the low-temperature helimagnetic phase in $T < \TN$, the first intermediate-temperature phase in $\TN < T < T^{\ast}$, the second intermediate-temperature phase in $T^{\ast} < T < \Tc$, and the high-temperature paramagnetic phase in $T > \Tc$.
+Manganese phosphide (MnP) has been investigated by numerous researchers since the 1960s because it exhibits interesting magnetic properties such as an in-field multistep phase transition~\cite{Huber1964, Forsyth1966, Felcher1966, komatsubara1974, Obara1980, Moon1982}, Lifshits critical behavior \cite{becerra1980, shapira1981, Yoshizawa1985, Bindilatti1989, becerra2000, Zieba2000}, and the magnetocaloric effect \cite{Reis2008}.
+The crystal structure is orthorhombic with the space group $Pbnm$ [see Fig.\,\ref{fig:crystal-1}(a)].
+The easy axis of the magnetization is the $c$-axis, whereas the $b$- and $a$-axes are the intermediate- and hard-magnetization directions, respectively.
+At zero external field, three phase transitions have been reported to date.
+The reported phase transitions and corresponding magnetic structures may be summarized as follows.
+First, the para-ferromagnetic phase transition takes place at $\Tc= 292$\,K, below which Mn spins are aligned parallel to the $c$-axis~\cite{Huber1964,Felcher1966}.
+Becerra has recently reported an additional transition at $T^{\ast} = 282$\,K, immediately below $T_{\rm C}$, suggesting that spins are slightly reoriented toward the $b$-axis below $T^{\ast}$~\cite{becerra2000a}.
+At a lower temperature, i.e., $\TN = 47$~K, further transition into a double spiral-type helical structure was reported~\cite{Felcher1966,Forsyth1966,Obara1980}.
+In this helimagnetic state, spins rotate in the $bc$-plane (helical plane) with the propagation vector ${\bm Q} = (\delta,0,0)$ normal to the helical plane.
+The ordered moment is about 1.3\,$\mb$/Mn atom~\cite{Huber1964,Obara1980}.
+In summary, MnP has four phases at zero field: the low-temperature (LT) helimagnetic phase for $T < \TN$, the intermediate-temperature (IT) phase for $\TN < T < T^{\ast}$, the high-temperature (HT) ferromagnetic phase for $T^{\ast} < T < \Tc$, and the paramagnetic phase for $T > \Tc$.
+In our recent study, a divergent behavior of the AC susceptibility along the b-axis has been observed at $T^{\ast}$.
+This indicates that $T^{\ast}$ is a second-order magnetic phase transition\cite{Yamazaki2010}.
+Strangely, the anomaly of the AC susceptibility at $T^{\ast}$ strongly depends on the measurement process: the anomaly is strikingly enhanced when the sample is cooled down to the LT phase once.
+This indicates that the LT phase involves a phase transition at $T^{\ast}$, whereas the LT helimagnetic state seems to have no connection with the reorient transition at $T^{\ast}$ suggested by Beccera\cite{becerra2000a}.